Rethinking Garment Conditioning in Diffusion-based Virtual Try-On: Decouple, Don't Denoise: Related Work

-\textbf{Single UNet VTON Models.} Single UNet architectures remove the reference network and encode garment information directly in the try-on UNet to reduce overhead.
-LaDI-VTON \cite{ladi} encodes garments as pseudo-word embeddings via textual inversion \cite{textualinv} for a pre-trained text-to-image model.
-DCI-VTON \cite{dci} concatenates an explicitly warped garment \cite{clothflow} with the masked person image as the UNet input.
-CatVTON \cite{catvton} goes further and simply concatenates the raw garment image and masked person image, relying on internal self-attention to learn garment transfer, and avoiding extra encoders such as CLIP \cite{clip} or DINOv2 \cite{dinov2}.
+Single-network architectures remove the reference UNet to reduce overhead.
+LaDI-VTON~\cite{ladi} encodes garments as pseudo-word embeddings via textual inversion~\cite{textualinv}.
+DCI-VTON~\cite{dci} adds an explicitly warped garment~\cite{clothflow} with the masked person.
+CatVTON~\cite{catvton} simplifies this further through spatial concatenation of the raw garment and masked person latents, relying solely on internal self-attention without requiring additional encoders such as CLIP~\cite{clip} or DINOv2~\cite{dinov2}.
+More recently, Voost~\cite{voost} applies the same spatial-concatenation principle to a DiT backbone at 11.9B parameters.
+Notably, both CatVTON and Voost report that full fine-tuning is ineffective under spatial concatenation and instead adopt attention-only training---an observation we analyze in depth in Section~\ref{sec:analysis}.

-State-of-the-art Dual UNet systems like Leffa \cite{leffa} still offer the best fidelity and alignment but incur noticeably higher compute and memory requirements, whereas lightweight Single UNet models such as CatVTON show that competitive visual quality is achievable with a much simpler architecture.
-This accuracy–efficiency gap motivates our analysis of garment conditioning strategies for Single UNet VTON.